 The broken bones are probably half and half.
 Skateboards and dirt bikes contributed to that number for sure.

-When did you leave racing?
+When did you retire from pro racing?

 How do your celebrity deals work?

 It’s different with everyone.
-We did a project for Brad Pitt and I didn’t talk to him outside of the first time we met, and we never released the bike to the public at his request.
+We did a project for Brad Pitt and I didn’t talk to him apart from the first time we met, and we never released the bike to the public at his request.
 With Mickey Rourke, it was very personal and we got to know each other.
-I think the bike really helped him connect with his brother, who was a big bike guy and he really looked up to.
+I think the bike helped him connect with his brother, who was a big bike guy and he really looked up to.
 With Anthony Kiedis, it’s been really cool.
 We first met at Jay Leno’s place, where we got to see all these amazing vehicles together, so I got a true feel for what he liked.
 He writes a lot of his songs on his bike, so I feel this extra responsibility to deliver him something he’s going to love.

 As an artistic focus, I think motorcycles are unparalleled, because there’s so much you can do with them.
 Not just building them but riding them, being a part of the machine and just dedicating your craft to the art of two wheels.
 I mean, it’s not a car.
 You have to connect the dots, and it’s all exposed to the world, even the rider.
 It’s truly design, function, fashion and form that all get smashed together into this creature that you ride.